Our International Tax Group

 Paul Flignor is a Principal Economist with DLA Piper's Tax group based in Chicago.
 He concentrates his practice in intercompany pricing and intellectual property valuation.
 He has more than 17 years of professional experience in resolving pricing and valuation issues in the areas of international tax planning, controversy resolution, transaction support, licensing and financial economics.
 He is noted particularly for integrating business strategy and financial economics to solve complex valuation problems of leading companies.
 Mr. Flignor has worked extensively in the automotive, information services, software, consumer products and electronics industries.
 Over the years, he has successfully run transfer pricing and valuation projects for a variety of purposes, including: Intercompany pricing, including audit defense, Advanced Pricing Agreements, cost sharing and intangible migration, and global documentation; Business valuation for both tax and financial reporting purposes, including purchase price allocation; Transaction support, including due diligence analysis and pre- and post-merger integration planning; Intellectual property valuation and management.

-Stephen C. Fox, CPA, CMA advises clients, including CPA firms and business entities, on international tax matters.
-Steve is a Certified Public Accountant and Certified Management Accountant with over 30 years tax experience, primarily in international tax.
-Mr. Fox has advised clients in a wide array of industries on international structuring, foreign tax credit issues, intercompany pricing, Subpart F, international assignees, DISCs, Section 199, and inbound issues.
-He has also directed clients’ tax computerization projects.
-Steve’s clients have included AT&T, Lucent, TransTechnology, Dialogic, Carbone Lorraine, Konica, Steelcase, Interface, Brighton-Best, and others.
-He is a frequent lecturer with professional tax organizations, and has authored articles appearing in Journal of Taxation, Journal of International Taxation, and other publications.
+Stephen C. Fox, CPA, co-author of "Passive Foreign Investment Company Rules are Complex and Unforgiving" in Journal of Taxation of Investments, advises clients, including CPA firms and business entities, on international tax matters.
+Steve is a Certified Public Accountant and Certified Management Accountant with over 40 years tax experience, primarily in international tax.
+He authored articles appearing in Journal of Taxation, Journal of International Taxation, and other publications and the now out of print textbook Income Tax in the USA.
 As Adjunct Professor of Taxation at Fairleigh Dickinson University he developed their international tax program.
 Steve served as an International Tax Director with national CPA firms.